 If you’re trying to gain muscle mass or just tone up, the amount of protein and carbohydrates may make a difference.
 Let’s take a look at both and determine which is better for bodybuilding.

-Although olive oil and soybean oil contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
+Although both oils contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
 This is due to its higher percentage of healthy fats and antioxidants.

-- Olive oil contains oleic acid which has been shown to stimulate protein production and synthesis 6.
+- It contains oleic acid which has been shown to stimulate protein production and synthesis 6.

 - One of it’s antioxidants, oleocanthal, is an anti-inflammatory that also reduces pain in joints.
 Pain in the joints may affect workouts or the amount of weight lifted.